 This tutorial explains how to perform a Device Firmware Upgrade (DFU) with Bluetooth Over-The-Air (OTA) update.
-Any chip that has OTA-updates enabled in their GATT profile can have an OTA upgrade.
+Any device that has OTA updates enabled in their GATT profile can have an OTA upgrade.
 Most of the example applications provided in the Bluetooth SDK already have OTA support built into the code.
 In these examples, the DFU mode is triggered through the Silicon Labs OTA service that is included as part of the application’s GATT database.
-This can be checked and added in the BLE GATT Configurator in Simplicity Studio.
+OTA functionality can be added by installing the OTA DFU software component in your project.

 For tutorial purposes, the

-SOC - Empty SDK example application will be upgraded to the
+Bluetooth - SoC Empty SDK example application will be upgraded to the

-SoC - Thermometer has the Health Thermometer service for visual feedback, users can easily check that the functionality of the user application has changed.
+Bluetooth - SoC Thermometer has the Health Thermometer service for visual feedback, users can easily check that the functionality of the user application has changed.